-Note that the number $q$ must be the same for all approximations of iterated stochastic integrals from the considered collection in the approcah from \cite{KlPl2}, \cite{Mi2}, \cite{Mi3}, \cite{rr} while the numbers $q$ can be choosen different for different stochastic integrals from the considred collection in the method based on Theorems 1 and 2.
+Note that the number $q$ must be the same for all approximations of iterated stochastic integrals from the considered collection in the approach from \cite{KlPl2}, \cite{Mi2}, \cite{Mi3} while the numbers $q$ can be chosen different for different stochastic integrals from the considered collection in the method based on Theorems 1--3.

-On the basis of the presented expansions (see above) of iterated Ito stochastic integrals we can see that increasing of multiplicities of these integrals or degree indexes of their weight functions leads to increasing of orders of smallness according to $\Delta$ in the mean-square sense for iterated stochastic integrals that lead to sharp decrease of member quantities (the numbers $q$) in expansions of iterated Ito stochastic integrals, which are required for achieving the acceptable accuracy of approximation.
+On the basis of the presented expansions (see above) of iterated Ito stochastic integrals we can see that increasing of multiplicities of these integrals or degree indexes of their weight functions leads to increasing of orders of smallness with respect to $\Delta$ in the mean-square sense for iterated stochastic integrals.
+This leads to a sharp decrease of member quantities (the numbers $q$) in expansions of iterated Ito stochastic integrals, which are required for achieving the acceptable accuracy of approximation.